project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 ### Reversing the Code Object

 Python CodeType objects can normally be placed into a PYC file (compiled Python file), which can in turn be transformed into Python source code using a tool like `uncompyle6` (in Python) or `pycdc` (in C++).
-However, both tools didn't work for me since `uncompyle6` doesn't like processing code after Python 3.8, and `pycdc` didn't recognize `FrozenSets` or something idk.
-Therefore, I resorted to manual code decompilation using Python's `dis` library.
+However, both tools didn’t work for me since `uncompyle6` doesn’t like processing code after Python 3.8, and `pycdc` didn’t recognize `FrozenSets` or something idk.
+Therefore, I resorted to manual code decompilation using Python’s `dis` library.

 ```python
 from types import CodeType